 June 2012 was the first year that the OCP was measured and summarized in a report based on adherence to goals and objectives.
-Where data was available, a base case was established and one subsequent year was measured.
+Where data was available, a baseline was established and one subsequent year was measured.
 The 2012 report provided the reference point and basis to begin to establish trends moving forward.

-This year's report builds on the previous reports and contains all data and results from the four years the OCP indicators were assessed.
-In the majority of cases, four years worth of data is now available.
-However, it should be noted that four years worth of data does not necessarily result in a trend.
+This year's report builds on the previous reports and contains all data and results from the five years the OCP indicators were assessed.
+In the majority of cases, five years' worth of data is now available.
+However, it should be noted that five years' worth of data does not necessarily result in a trend.
 Anomalies may be present when considering the host of external factors that can influence the formation of a trend.